alamehan/nice-list/README.md

   * [Sci-Hub](https://sci-hub.tw/) - The first website in the world to provide mass & public access to research papers.

 * Resource & Coupon
+  * [Use FYI](https://usefyi.com/templates/) - Free resources and templates you need to get work done in one place.
   * [CouponCause](https://couponcause.com/) - Find promo codes and online discounts by store and category.
   * [Couponos](https://couponos.ooo/) - Get the latest Udemy Coupon and BitDegree Online Courses.
   * [Freebies Global](https://freebiesglobal.com/) - Latest freebies, courses, coupons & deals.